 One way to prepare for Holy Day offerings is to set aside a monetary amount from each paycheck we receive, based on the total amount we have in mind for our offerings.
 Smaller amounts of money set aside over weeks and months add up over time, avoiding the circumstance of burdening our budget with a large donation for which we are unprepared.
 The New International Version translates Proverbs 4:26 in the following, helpful way: “Give careful thought to the paths for your feet and be steadfast in all your ways.”
 Planning our offerings and steadfastly setting aside small sums from each paycheck enables us to consistently give more abundant offerings to God than we otherwise would.

 Another essential action to take in preparation for Holy Day offerings is to pray about them throughout the year.
 As we pray, we should ask God to give us the ability and the resources to honor and give to Him according to how He has blessed us.
 We should also pray about our own attitudes and motivation.
 We need to pray that God will help us desire, even more wholeheartedly, to give offerings of praise and honor to Him.

 Holy Day offerings are a wonderful opportunity to give a special, heartfelt gift to Almighty God—the One responsible for calling us and giving us His precious truth!
-For those who have been in God’s Church for years and who have given dozens of Holy Day offerings, this privilege can easily become a rote or thoughtless habit if we are not careful.
 God wants us to give truly godly offerings to Him every time we give.
-As we approach another Festival season, let us all pray about and prepare for this upcoming opportunity to give truly godly offerings!
+As we approach each Festival season, let us all pray about and prepare for this upcoming opportunity to give truly godly offerings!